Low Back Pain in Athletes; Causes, Prevention, and Treatment

 Athletes’ low back pain is influenced by age, training history, injuries, and biomechanical factors.
 Treatment options include rest, physical therapy, drugs, massage therapy, acupuncture, and chiropractic adjustments.

-Prevention and Management Strategies of Lower Back Pain
+Prevention and Management

 · Warm-up and Cool-down Routines

-· Techniques for Recovery
+· Recovery Techniques

 low back pain in athletes